Language is about more than speaking and teaching. It's about communicating across cultures in a Christ-like manner.

-The Department of Modern World Languages prepares graduates to use their language skills to understand, interact with, and serve with people from other cultures.
-You'll learn to see God’s diverse world from new perspectives, and become a globally aware graduate prepared to culturally engage with communities from a thoughtful, Christian perspective.
+The Department of World Languages and Cultures prepares graduates to use their language skills to understand, interact with, and serve with people from other cultures.
+You'll become a globally aware graduate prepared to culturally engage with communities from a thoughtful, Christian perspective.

 Majors, Minors, and Programs

 |Teaching English as a Second Language (TESL) K-12||Major|

 |Teaching English to Speakers of Other Languages (TESOL) Minor||Minor|